 AI in the future

 While B2B marketing and sales companies are still in the early stages of implementing AI-powered technologies, AI advancement is not slowing down.
 Natural language understanding is one area where there is a lot of room for development.
-Technology giants have already mastered image and video on a previously inconceivable scale.
+Owing to language nuances, AI is still far from matching the accuracy of human interpreters and ASL translation.
+However, technology giants have already mastered image and video on a previously inconceivable scale.
 Stemming from that, the bottleneck of AI in marketing and sales is the ability to create content.
 The technology for identifying what a company is interested in is well beyond our ability to create the marketing materials and content to engage that prospect.
 Content creation is the next space where providers will look to bake AI into their products.

 With AI-enabled prospecting and content in the pipeline, some marketers may worry about the future.
 However, the ability to scale your predictive and engagement efforts through the AI-powered technologies will only lead to better results and return on investment.
 B2B companies always have sales and marketing budgets and when you look at how much money and time is spent on things technology could do, it can be frustrating.
 AI is the path for getting the most out of your investment.